T-FIX: Text-Based Explanations with Features Interpretable to eXperts: Related Work

 \section{Related Work}

-\paragraph{Evaluating LLM explanations.} Common explanation methods for LLMs include feature attribution (e.g., LIME, SHAP \cite{ribeiro2016lime, lundberg2017shap}), counterfactuals, and self-generated explanations \cite{im2023evaluatingutilitymodelexplanations, zhao2023explainabilitylargelanguagemodels}.
-Some models are also trained to produce human-readable justifications \cite{camburu2018esnli}.
-To assess explanation quality and utility, recent work highlights criteria such as faithfulness (alignment with the model’s reasoning) and plausibility (how convincing it is to humans) \cite{jacovi2020faithfulness, zhou2021evaluating, agarwal2024faithfulness}.
+\textbf{Evaluating LLM explanations at scale.} Common methods include self-generated explanations \cite{im2023evaluatingutilitymodelexplanations, zhao2023explainabilitylargelanguagemodels} or human-readable justifications \cite{camburu2018esnli}.
+To assess explanation quality and utility, faithfulness is analyzed \cite{jacovi2020faithfulness, zhou2021evaluating, agarwal2024faithfulness}.
 Human studies show mixed outcomes: explanations sometimes aid understanding \cite{hase2020evaluating, bansal2021whole}, but can also offer little value or cause over-trust \cite{wang2023fair}.
 A promising alternative is to use LLMs as automatic judges of explanation quality \cite{zheng2023judging, chen2024judge}, providing a scalable substitute for expensive human evaluation; we adopt this approach in \dataset.

-\paragraph{Domain \& expert alignment.} Concept-based models constrain parts of the network to predict high-level, human-defined concepts, enabling incorporation of domain knowledge into final predictions \cite{koh2020concept}.
-Extensions of concept bottlenecks and related methods aim to align latent representations with semantically meaningful features \cite{kim2018tcav, chen2020concept, ghorbani2019ace}, potentially grouped for expert interpretability \cite{jin2024fix}.
-In NLP, integrating human knowledge has included collecting human-written explanation datasets to train models \cite{camburu2018esnli} and using learned explanations to guide predictions \cite{bhatt2020explainable}.
-To our knowledge, no prior work explicitly evaluates text explanations for expert alignment like \dataset.
+\textbf{Domain \& expert alignment.} Prior work incorporates domain knowledge through concept-based representations that constrain or structure predictions \cite{koh2020concept, kim2018tcav, chen2020concept, ghorbani2019ace, jin2024fix}, and through explanation supervision in NLP \cite{camburu2018esnli, bhatt2020explainable}.
+Existing efforts to evaluate expert alignment are intensive and small-scale \cite{kutbi2025evaluating, hyk2025queriescriteriaunderstandingastronomers}, while larger domain benchmarks rarely assess expert alignment beyond validation (e.g., Astro-QA \cite{li2025astronomical}, CounselBench \cite{li2025counselbenchlargescaleexpertevaluation}, Mentalchat16k \cite{xu2025mentalchat16k}) and rubric-based medical evaluations remain tied to fixed examples \cite{yang2026healthscorescalablerubricsimproving}.
+To our knowledge, no prior work automatically evaluates expert alignment and is generalizable to unseen explanations like \dataset does.